Lion's Mane Tincture

 [tab name="Overview"]

-Lion's Mane (Hericium erinaceus) is most noted for its action of stimulating the nerve growth factor (NGF) in the central an peripheral nervous system that causes brain neurons to regrow.
-This has gained a lot of attention for use in working with dementia patients and the potential in preventing early onset dementia.
-Studies have found that lion’s mane mushrooms contain two special compounds that can stimulate the growth of brain cells: hericenones and erinacines
+Lion's Mane (Hericium erinaceus) is most noted in studies for its two special compounds hericenones and erinacines that stimulate the nerve growth factor (NGF) in the central an peripheral nervous system.
+This has gained a lot of attention in the field of working with dementia patients and the potential in preventing early onset dementia.
+Studies have noted its affect on the hippocampus, primarily known for being the part of the brain where memory is stored.
+This area of the brain also processes emotional responses.

 [tab name="Use / Dosage"]